 Personal Injury Claims for Traumatized Witnesses

-Passengers confined near Tuesday’s accident scene may possess valid claims for emotional distress.
-New York courts recognize psychological injuries from witnessing violent deaths, particularly in confined spaces like train cars where escape proves impossible.
+Passengers trapped near Tuesday’s accident scene may have valid claims for emotional distress.
+New York courts recognize mental health injuries from witnessing violent deaths.
+This is especially true in tight spaces like train cars, where there is no way to escape.

 Valid claims require documentation showing: